LayanCS/Titanic_dataScience/README.md

-# Titanic_dataScience
+# Titanic_dataset
-Predict survival on the Titanic...
-Project from Kaggle
+Predict survival on the Titanic.
+Dataset from Kaggle.

 My first Kaggle project.
 The  objective was to predict wither a person survived or didn't survive the Titanic shipwreck.